Senior National Security Council Aide Fired After Criticizing Trump

 It seems hard to believe that a member of the NSC would think they could do something like give “a detailed and embarrassing readout of Trump’s call with Mexican president Enrique Pena Nieto” and not expect the White House to find out and fire them, but Deare, a former dean of administration at the National Defense University, was a political appointee who was added the NSC after Trump’s took office.
 Deare also reportedly criticized the power structure in the administration, specifically how senior national security aides did not have access to Trump.

 It’s the second departure from the NSC in a week, following the ouster of National Security Adviser Michael Flynn after it was revealed that he had lied to administration colleagues regarding a call he conducted with Russian Ambassador Sergey Kislyak while a member of Trump’s transition team.
-Since then, Trump’s first choice to be Flynn’s replacement, retired Vice Admiral Robert Harward, has declined the job offer, citing “financial and family issues” after reportedly being told that he could not hire and fire his own staff on the NSC.
+(Flynn also selected Deare.)
+Trump’s first choice to be Flynn’s replacement, retired Vice Admiral Robert Harward, has declined the job offer, citing “financial and family issues” after reportedly being told that he could not hire and fire his own staff on the NSC.
 MSNBC then reported on Friday that Harward had actually turned down the position because the White House wouldn’t meet certain conditions, which included making sure there was a clear chain of command, him having a direct line to the president, and the removal of political advisers like Steven Bannon from the NSC.
-According to the report, Harward was then asked to reconsider by the White House, and said he would, but then stuck with his original decision after watching Trump’s bonkers press conference on Thursday.
+According to the report, Harward was then asked to reconsider by the White House, and said he would, but opted to stick with his original decision after watching Trump’s bonkers press conference on Thursday.

 Another allegedly top candidate for the national security adviser job, retired four-star general David Petraeus, did not advance to the interview phase because, according to the Wall Street Journal, the White House thought that his demands were unreasonable.
 “Whoever it is that would agree to take that position certainly should do so with some very, very significant assurances that he or she would have authorities over the personnel of the organization, that there would be a commitment to a disciplined process and procedures,” Mr. Petraeus said during an appearance at the Munich Security Conference on Friday.